ZexCraft/frontend/README.md

 ### Frontend

-1. Refactor NFT page UI

-   - Get Data from Supabase

-2. Refactor Create Relationship page UI
+1. Refactor Create Relationship page UI

+   - Create relationship
-   - If you own the NFT, display all relationship requests.
-On relationship created, direct to relationship page confetti animation
+   - On relationship created, direct to relationship page confetti animation.
-   - If you do not own the NFT, show all of your NFTs to form the relationship.

-3. Relationship page UI
+2. Relationship page UI

+   - Disable and enable buttons to sign and create babies
+   - UI to deposit CFT tokens to the relationship
-   - Display NFT and your children etc.
+   - Display NFT and your children etc. - PENDING
-   - Make Supabase work
+   - Make Supabase work - PENDING

+3. Profile page - Fetch all your relationships and trees

 4. Tree??? - NO

 ### Integrations

-1. Make Supabase work
-2. Store signatures in the backend in case we need consent in the relationship
+DONE

 ### Contracts

-1. Heirarchical breeding contracts - NO
+1. Redeploy and test create relationship and create baby

 ### Backend

-1. Setup Supabase for usecase - PENDING STORING SIGs
-2. Iterative fetching the only solution? - NO
+DONE

 ## Pitch

-1. Make a pitch
+1. Make a pitch - PENDING

+## Next steps

+1. Clean up existing stuff.
+All features working
+2. Improve contracts to support heirarchical breeding
+3. Tree UI
+4. Supabase improve data structuring (fix iterative fetching issue, use foreign keys) or other indexing solutions
+5. Powerups support
+6. Import other NFT collections
+7. Marketplace like, trade your children etc.
+8. Opensourcing, SDK, etc.